-FLORENCE, S.C. — A school board member in South Carolina is refusing to stop praying out loud at public meetings, noting that she is on a mission to put God back in the public schools.
+FLORENCE, S.C. — A school board member in South Carolina is refusing to stop praying out loud at public meetings, noting that she is on a mission to put God back in schools.

 “They’re trying to take God out of our lives completely,” she told local television station WMFB.
 “He’s our protector.
 He’s our savior.”

 But some have now taken issue with Hye-Moore’s prayers and are questioning whether the practice is legal.
-The board of trustees is contemplating whether to discontinue the board’s moment of silence from the agenda in order to stop the Hye-Moore from praying out loud.
+The board of trustees is contemplating whether to discontinue the board’s moment of silence from the agenda in order to stop Hye-Moore from praying out loud.

 “The first thing that happens is that we take an oath of office to uphold and support the Constitution of the state of South Carolina and the Constitution of the United States,” Chairman Porter Steward told reporters.